 How I learned to use Lawrence of Arabia’s “Pillars of Wisdom”

 By Mary T. O’Sullivan, MSOL, PCC, SHRM-SCP

 There are so many ways we can achieve our goals by learning to leverage power and influence.
 The issue is recognizing where the power and influence are in your organization.
 Getting permission to attend a conference in my previous life was one of many ways I learned about power and influence.
-And it’s interesting that Lawrence of Arabia taught some decisive lessons on capitalizing the use of power and influence to achieve ultimate success.
+And it’s interesting that Lawrence of Arabia taught some decisive lessons on capitalizing the use of power, influence and influence to achieve ultimate success.

 My education on using power and influence has somewhat of a prosaic beginning.
 After 10 years of working in my previous career, I was invited to attend a conference for Women In Defense(WID) WID is an organization offering support and education for female professionals in the defense industry.
 How do women develop and maintain power and influence within this industry, the conference asked?
 I wanted to join the conversation—but I knew that I’d first have to navigate the internal corporate terrain to get approval for the trip.